aaaaaa123456789/libplum/docs/formats.md

 ignore it in this aspect.
 The library's behavior is consistent with common viewers' behavior of displaying the frame as briefly as possible.)
 When generating a file, a frame duration of 0 has no special meaning and is just converted like any other value.
+(However, a duration of 0 will never be adjusted to compensate for cumulative rounding errors in previous frames.)

 The common loop count extension is supported, and will be loaded as a [`PLUM_METADATA_LOOP_COUNT`][metadata-constants] metadata node.